Connection: Tunnels

 Tunnel redundancy

 The Qrator Labs network consists of many traffic scrubbing centers in different regions, but by default they all use the same tunnel to communicate with your endpoint.
-This tunnel is marked as active tunnel in the Tunnels section your personal dashboard.
+This tunnel is marked as active tunnel in the Tunnels section of your personal dashboard.
 You can choose which tunnel you want to make active.
 The network will not attempt to send traffic to inactive tunnels.

 In order to provide redundancy in case of failure and to take full advantage of the Qrator Labs distributed network, it is recommended to set up multiple tunnels to different points and enable automatic switching between them.